Atomic69420/Atomic-AntiCheat/README.md

 - Device Spoof [T1] (Kicks players who are on the same device but have a different device os.)
 ### Alt Detections
 - Alt Detection [T1] (Kicks players who have had another account joined the server with the same IP.)
+### Device Block
+- Device Block (Kicks players who are on a blocked device set in the config.json.)